On the Ends of groups and the Veech groups of infinite-genus surfaces: Introduction

+\item[\textbf{(3)}] If the group $G$ has infinitely many ends, then ${\rm Ends}(S)$ contains a subset homeomorphic to the Cantor set, with its complement being a countable, discrete, dense, and open subset of ${\rm Ends}(S)$. \end{enumerate} \end{corollary}

-In Section \ref{sec:ends}, we collect the principal tools to understand the classification of non-compact surfaces theorem.
-Also, we explore the concept of ends on groups.
-In Section \ref{section:tame_veech}, we provide an introduction to the theory of tame translate surface.
-Moreover, we state the Veech group and the PSV construction.
-Finally, the section \ref{proof} is dedicated to the proof of our main result.
+The paper is structured as follows: In Section \ref{sec:ends}, we collect the principal tools needed to understand the classification of non-compact surfaces theorem and explore the concept of ends on groups.
+Section \ref{section:tame_veech} provides an introduction to the theory of tame translation surfaces and discusses the Veech group.
+Finally, Section \ref{proof} is dedicated to proving our main result.